Four Winds Nature Institute Staff

 Deb Parrella has been teaching natural history to children and adults for more than 20 years.
 She leads Nature Program and Knee High Nature workshops throughout Vermont, adding activities, skits and games to the program from her deep bag of teaching ideas.
 Deb worked with the Vermont Institute of Natural Science's ELF program for many years and was a lead author of the second edition of Hands-On Nature.
 As Director of School Programs for Shelburne Farms, she coordinated programs for K-6 students and their teachers.
 She is the author of the much beloved text, Project Seasons, a hands-on elementary science activity guide for teachers.
 Deb has been on the board of the New England Environmental Education Alliance and VT SWEEP.
 Deb received her Master's degree from Michigan State University and a B.A. at the University of Vermont.

 Lisa Purcell has been leading community-based environmental education programs with adults and children for more than 20 years.
 She believes people of all ages need a connection with the great outdoors, and she loves her work -- watching individuals look at the world around them with wonder.
-Now Director of Four Winds, Lisa was the Associate Director at Smokey House Center in Danby, VT and spent many years as ELF Program Director at the Vermont Institute of Natural Science.
-She has served as president of the board of directors of both Vermont's Statewide Environmental Education Programs (SWEEP) and president of the New England Environmental Education Alliance (NEEEA) board of directors.
+Now Director of Four Winds, Lisa was Associate Director at Smokey House Center in Danby, VT and spent many years as ELF Program Director at Vermont Institute of Natural Science.
+She has served as president of the board of directors of both Vermont's Statewide Environmental Education Programs (SWEEP) and the New England Environmental Education Alliance (NEEEA).
 Over the years, Lisa has held a variety of education-related positions: coordinating adventure-based team building and staff professional development programs, developing a college service learning program, assisting in a preschool, working in public and school libraries.
 She is the editor of Hands-On Nature, 2nd edition (2000), a natural science curriculum guide.
 Lisa earned a Master's degree in environmental administration from Antioch New England Graduate School and a B.A. in Geography from Indiana University, Bloomington, IN.